liviuxyz-ctrl/Cake-TrackerApp/README.md

-# Datavid Cake Tracker 🎂🎂
+#  Cake Tracker 🎂🎂

-Datavid Cake Tracker is a management tool designed to keep track of Datavid members' birthdays.
+Cake Tracker is a management tool designed to keep track of members' birthdays.
 This helps ensure that every member is celebrated, even in a remote, multinational company. 🎉

 ## Features